Flaris LAR01: Prototypes and production

 In June 2018, ground testing was completed before a maiden flight that was anticipated at that time for July 2018.
-The first 50–100 hours of flight testing was forecast to be carried out at the Zielona Góra Airport in western Poland before a transfer to Copernicus Airport Wrocław.
+The first 50–100 hours of flight testing was forecast to be carried out at the Zielona Góra Airport in western Poland before a transfer to Wrocław Airport.

 At that time the company anticipated that the Polish Civil Aviation Authority S-1 experimental certification would be granted after 150 hours of flight testing, all completed within 12 months, before 10 local deliveries, and before full EASA CS-23 type certification, which would follow within 18 and 24 months.

 Customer orders were expected to be accepted starting in 2019.
 The aircraft is intended to be exhibited in May 2019 at EBACE in Geneva and in July 2019 at EAA AirVenture Oshkosh.

 In September 2018 the first flight had still not occurred and the company website stated, "The maiden flight depends on many factors, such as the weather, and it is difficult to set the exact date.
 We plan to hold a public demonstration flight only after completing the first test flights."

 The prototype, registered SP-YLE, first flew on 5 April 2019 from Zielona Gora Babimost Airport.

-By February 2020, the initial prototype had logged 60 hours ands the production-conforming test aircraft was prepared for a maiden flight in early April.
+By February 2020, the initial prototype had logged 60 hours and the production-conforming test aircraft was prepared for a maiden flight in early April.
 The company had received 50 orders, mostly from owner-flyers.

 Polish S-1 experimental certification was expected in the fourth quarter, after 200 hours of flight testing, with delivery of the first aircraft forecast for 2021, before applying for EASA CS-23 certification sometime after that.

 The flight testing program was planned to include system tests on the Williams FJ33 engine, the retractable landing gear, hydraulics, the Garmin G600TXi flightdeck, autopilot and autothrottle.

 The prototype reached 25,000 ft in under three minutes and 30 seconds, and demonstrated a stall speed of 58 knots (107 km/h).

+The production and sales of the aircraft started in April 2024 with first deliveries to the United Arab Emirates.
+At the same time the company is working on the LAR1 OPV patrol aircraft and the LAR1 CARGO aircraft for the European market.